 Please proofread your work before sending it to us.

 How to submit

-Always include a statement that the material is your own original work, has never been published, and is not under consideration elsewhere.
+Always include a statement that the material is your own original work or translation, has never been published, and is not under consideration elsewhere.

 Subject line: Submission, [Your name].
 If you don’t do this, we may overlook your submission.

 Include up to 4 ghazals in the body of your email.